 Through this Working Group, European IEEE members are able to participate in peer-selected volunteer groups that develop public policy position statements and may engage in or organize policy-related events.

-Bhaskar Choubey (BC) is an Associate Professor of Engineering Science at the University of Oxford, where he leads the microelectronics research group.
+Bhaskar Choubey is the chair of analogue circuits and image sensors at Siegen University.
+Until 2018, he was an Associate Professor of Engineering Science at the University of Oxford and a fellow of Somerville College.
 He obtained his doctorate from Oxford as a Rhodes Scholar.
 For his research on image sensors and MEMS, he was awarded the 2011 Early Career Achievement Gold award by the IEEE Sensors Council.
-In addition, he has been awarded the Myril B Reed best paper award in IEEE MWSCAS, Raymond Davies award by the Society of imaging science and technology, visiting award by the Royal Photographic Society, Scatcherd scholarship to work at the Max Planck Institute of Brain Research, Frankfurt and International Visiting Fellowship to Sydney University.
-Currently, he is the coordinator of two industrial projects funded by the European Commission (EDISON and iARTIST).
-His research interests are in CMOS image sensors, ADC design, and nanosystem design, including MEMS.
-He is currently an associate editor of the IEEE Transactions on Circuits and Systems – II.
+In addition, he has been awarded the Myril B Reed best paper award in IEEE MWSCAS, Raymond Davies award by the Society of imaging science and technology, Scatcherd scholarship to work at the Max Planck Institute of Brain Research, Frankfurt, and International Visiting Fellowship to Sydney University.
+His research interests are in CMOS image sensors, M/NEMS,, nonlinear dynamics and psychophysics.
+He is currently an associate editor of the IEEE Sensors Journal.

 Jean-Luc graduated in mathematics at Ecole Normale Supérieure de Saint Cloud and got a Ph.D. in Artificial Intelligence from Paris 6 University.
 He is 58, married, and the father of two children.

-Jarno received the M.Sc. degree in technical physics in 1995, and the Lic.Tech. and D.Sc. degrees in signal processing and communications technology in 1998 and 2000, respectively, from Helsinki University of Technology, Espoo, Finland.
-From 2001 to 2004, he was a Postdoctoral Researcher at the A. I. Virtanen Institute for Molecular Sciences, University of Kuopio, Kuopio, Finland.
-From 2005, he has been affiliated with the Computational Biophysics and Imaging Group, Department of Electronics and Communications Engineering, Tampere University of Technology (TUT), Tampere, Finland, as a Senior Research Fellow involved in the signal analysis of in vitro microelectrode array measurements of neuronal cell networks, and of EEG and ECG measurements.
-At TUT, he has taught courses on neuroinformatics and processing of physiological signals, and acted as a Project Manager for several research projects, the latest for the EU FP7 FET Open project "Biomimiking the brain - towards 3D neuronal network dynamics (3DNeuroN)."
-His main research interests are in the analysis of neuronal network function and signal processing methods to extract more information from biomedical measurements.
-Tanskanen runs his photography art company Blond Art, Nokia, Finland.
+Jarno Tanskanen is an Adjunct Professor of biomedical signal processing and a Project Manager of a Horizon 2020 FET Proactive project in the Computational Biophysics and Imaging Group, Faculty of Medicine and Health Technology, Tampere University (TAU), Finland.
+He received an M.Sc. in technical physics in 1995, and Lic.Tech. and D.Sc.
+(Tech.) degrees in signal processing and communications technology in 1998 and 2000, respectively, from Helsinki University of Technology, Finland.
+From 2001 to 2004, he was a Postdoctoral Researcher at the A. I. Virtanen Institute for Molecular Sciences, University of Kuopio, Finland.
+He joined TAU in 2005 where he has taught courses on neuroinformatics and processing of physiological signals, and acted as a project manager for several research projects, including an EU FP7 FET Open project.
+His main research interests are in the analysis of neuronal network function and in methods to extract more information from biomedical signals.